trinistr/vector_number/README.md

 ---

-A library to add together anything: be it a number, string or random Object, it can be added together with math operations available on results in a countably infinite-dimensional real vector space.
+A library to add together anything: be it a number, string or random Object, it can be added together with math operations available on results in a real vector space.

 This is similar in a sense to hypercomplex numbers, such as quaternions, but with a focus on arbitrary dimensions.